awsdocs/aws-lambda-developer-guide/doc_source/lambda-app.md

 This guide provides several examples with step\-by\-step instructions\.
 If you are new to AWS Lambda, we recommend you try the following exercises:

 + [Getting Started](getting-started.md) – The Getting Started exercise provides a console\-based experience\.
-The sample code is authored in Python\.
-You can edit the code in the console, using the [](code-editor.md), upload it to AWS Lambda, and test it using sample event data provided in the console\.
+Sample code is provided for your preferred runtimes\.
+You can also code within the console, using the [Code Editor](https://docs.aws.amazon.com/lambda/latest/dg/code-editor.html) and upload it to AWS Lambda, and test it using sample event data provided in the console\.

 + [Use Cases](use-cases.md) – If you cannot author your code using the console, you must create your own deployment packages and use the AWS CLI \(or SDKs\) to create your Lambda function\.
 For more information, see [Authoring Code for Your Lambda Function](#lambda-app-author)\.
-Most examples in the Uses Cases section use the AWS CLI\.
+Most examples in the Use Cases section use the AWS CLI\.
 If you are new to AWS Lambda, we recommend that you try one of these exercises\.

 ## Related Topics<a name="building-apps-related-topics"></a>